Achievable logoAchievable logo

 We persevered despite the long tunnels and hazardous mountains that lay in our path.

-In each of these sentences, the perseverance contrasts with the difficulty of the path to suggest that the speaker was determined and/or tough enough to survive.
+In each sentence, the perseverance contrasts with the difficulty of the path.
+That contrast suggests the speaker was determined and/or tough enough to continue.

 Various duties awaited me on my arrival: I had to sit with the girls during their hour of study; then it was my turn to read prayers; to see them to bed: afterwards I supped with the other teachers.
 Even when we finally retired for the night, the inevitable Miss Gryce was still my companion: we had only a short end of candle in our candlestick, and I dreaded lest she should talk till it was all burnt out; fortunately, however, the heavy supper she had eaten produced a soporific effect: she was already snoring before I had finished undressing.
 There still remained an inch of candle.

-Here, the contrast phrase fortunately, however is easy to miss because it occurs near the end of the passage.
-It is essential to the meaning of the sentence, however, because it transitions from the list of frustrations Jane faces to her one stroke of good luck.
+Here, the contrast phrase fortunately, however is easy to miss because it appears near the end of the passage.
+It matters because it shifts the passage from a list of frustrations Jane faces to her one stroke of good luck.

 Cause and effect

-Cause and effect continuers establish a relationship or explain why something is happening.
+Cause and effect continuers show a relationship between events or explain why something is happening.

 as a result because consequently so